Watcher of the Skies: Live performances

-The song was played live during the Foxtrot, Selling England by the Pound, The Lamb Lies Down on Broadway, A Trick of the Tail, and Three Sides Live tour encores.
+The song was played live during the Foxtrot, Selling England by the Pound, The Lamb Lies Down on Broadway, A Trick of the Tail, and Three Sides Live tours.
+The band also played the song during an appearance on the January 25, 1974 episode of the U.S. TV series The Midnight Special.
+During performances, Peter Gabriel wore bat wings on the side of his head, glowing UV make-up around his eyes, and a multicoloured cape.

 The song was performed live by Phish at the 2010 Rock & Roll Hall of Fame induction ceremony on 15 March 2010 at the Waldorf-Astoria hotel in New York City.
 The band also performed "No Reply at All" after Trey Anastasio's induction speech.